 About the Breed

-White German Shepherds are highly intelligent and very energetic dogs.
+White German Shepherds are super smart and very energetic dogs.
 They love mental and physical stimulation stemming from their origins as working dogs.

 History of the White German Shepherd

 The history of the White Shepherd dog dates back to Germanic areas of Europe.
-The shepherd breed originates from the sheep fields, where powerful herding dogs were needed.
+The shepherd breed originated from sheep fields, where powerful herding dogs were needed.

 However, white-coated dogs proved to be ineffective as herders because they blended in with the sheep.